ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 You can order three or more {{site.data.keyword.baremetal_short}} with one of the following configurations:
 * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
 * **SAP-certified**: Intel Skylake or Intel Broadwell generation servers (Intel Xeon 6140/E5-2690/E7-8890 series) with your selected CPU model.
-* **Broadwell**: 2-CPU Intel Broadwell generation servers (Intel Xeon E5-2600/E7-4800 series) with your selected CPU model and RAM size.
+* **Broadwell**: 4-CPU Intel Broadwell generation servers (Intel Xeon E7-4800 series) with your selected CPU model and RAM size.

-If you plan to use vSAN storage, the configuration requires four {{site.data.keyword.baremetal_short}}.
+If you plan to use vSAN storage, the configuration requires a minimum of four {{site.data.keyword.baremetal_short}}.
 {:note}

 ### Networking